 There are so many things to do around Tenby that we won’t attempt to cover them all.
 But here are some of our favourites.

 Relax on a beach

 But which one?
 There are four beaches in Tenby!
-We’re dedicating entire posts to them but for now they are:
+We’ve dedicated entire posts to them but they are:

 And they’re all as good as they are individual.
 In fact they regularly win awards with, for example, The Sunday Times rating Tenby’s Castle Beach the best in the UK in 2019.